jkitchin/scimax/scimax-md/scimax-md.md

 2. A file link with description  [ideas](./ideas.md).

-<a id="orge76ca6e"></a>
+<a id="orgf5827c6"></a>

 # Downsides to this approach

 I never read or edit the markdown that is produced.
 There is probably a lot of stuff in it you would never write yourself.
 If that is a problem, there is a lot to do to get rid of it.
 Especially the way I use html to get features might not be considered very standard.
+Others might not want to read it or edit it.

 Here are some org-generated lines:

     <a id="org0d027ad"></a>

+This `You can have proper scientific citations like this cite:kitchin-2015-examp,` expanded to this:

     You can have proper scientific citations like this <sup id="9e3ad98c9008c49c9d14834ca3913eb6"><a href="#kitchin-2015-examp" title="Kitchin, Examples of Effective Data Sharing in Scientific Publishing, {ACS Catalysis}, v(6), 3894-3899 (2015).">kitchin-2015-examp</a></sup>,

 You can see the citations are basically just html.
 They look good when rendered, but are kind of irritating to read in markdown.
 Not a problem in org-mode&#x2026;

 This is a one way conversion.
 If someone edits the markdown, and you re-export, you will clobber their changes.
 This isn't a big deal with version control, but could cause some issues.
+I don't forsee a markdown parser and converter to org-mode.

+Some ids are randomly generated.
+This may make version control a little irritating, as there will always be nuisance changes.

 Not every corner of org-mode has been tested yet.
 Might as well try one more thing:

 > emacs outshines all other editing software in approximately the same way that the noonday sun does the stars.
-It is not just bigger and brighter; it simply makes everything else vanish. – Neal Stephenson, In the Beginning was the Command Line (1998)
+It is not just bigger and brighter; it simply makes everything else vanish.
+Neal Stephenson, In the Beginning was the Command Line (1998)